-Super simple, but big on flavor, Zipper peas are an irresistible Southern classic side dish.
-Full of summery goodness, zipper peas, sometimes called cream peas, are just one type of Southern pea often referred to as cowpeas or field peas.
+Super simple but big on flavor, Zipper peas are an irresistible Southern classic side dish.
+Like Purple Hull Peas and full of summery goodness, zipper peas, sometimes called cream peas, are just one type of Southern pea often referred to as cowpeas or field peas.

 Southern peas, which are a type of legume and classified as beans, bear no resemblance to the more well known English pea and are not related.
 Considered a delicacy in the South, they grow well here and seem to love our sandy soil and hot, humid summers.